I REMEMBER

-I can't imagine anyone who would like to go back to the "Good Old Days" of no electricity, out-houses, carrying water and wollen underwear, still some of the old values and memories linger.
+I can't imagine anyone who would like to go back to the "Good Old Days" of no electricity, out-houses, carrying pump water and scratchy woolen underwear, still some of the old values and memories linger.

 I remember when: